 Concurrent Capacity

 One IVR queue means callers wait for each other.
 AI handles multiple simultaneous conversations.
 During busy periods, no caller waits because another is being helped.
+75% of customers try to bypass IVR systems—AI eliminates that frustration entirely.

 The Business Impact of Bad IVR